 Despite widespread knowledge of the importance of handwashing, there is still room for improvement.
 A recent study showed that only 31% of men and 65% of women washed their hands after using a public restroom.

 Here are a Few Tips that will help you kill germs on the job:

 - Keep hand sanitizer in your pocket!
 This way you are self-reliant in any situation.

 - To promote customer and fellow employee use of germ-killing hand sanitizer, work with your employer to make sure hand sanitizer is easily accessible throughout your facility.
-If your place of business does not have dispensers, check out this FREE Dispenser Offer from Real Time.
+If your place of business does not have dispensers, check out these Dispensers from Real Time.

 - Use hand sanitizer every time you touch your eyes, nose, and mouth with unwashed hands, prepare or eat food and drinks with unwashed hands, touch a contaminated surface or objects, blow your nose, cough, or sneeze into hands and when you touch other people’s hands or common objects.